James Brainard: Fiscal and health policy

-Brainard is also a fiscal conservative who has invested millions of dollars in local redevelopment projects while keeping the city tax rate among the lowest among cities in the state of Indiana.
 Because of Brainard's activity to create a health-conscious community, Carmel has received various awards for its healthy living.

 Concerns have been raised in recent years about Brainard's handling of Carmel city finances.
 In 2015 the city overestimated tax revenues by over $5 million and was forced to reallocate funds between accounts to meet then current obligations.
 In 2017 S&P downgraded Carmel's long-term bond rating from AA-plus to AA, noting a $300 million increase in debt over the prior 3 years.
 In its analysis, S&P noted "In our view, this demonstrates the risk of high leverage and a heavy dependence on sometimes more volatile tax-increment revenues.
 We feel the city's crowded budget and high fixed costs leave it vulnerable to unanticipated economic or operational swings."

 In response to a question about the Green New Deal, Brainard has said, "I think we have [to] find that middle ground where we can do things that encourage green jobs—do things that help the economy and reduce carbon at the same time."

 Civil rights and diversity

 In 2015, he proposed and the City Council passed a new ordinance designed to protect human rights regardless of race, religion, sexual orientation, or gender identity.
 The issue was first raised in Carmel during the election campaign and came to its closure during a time of heightened awareness.
-Brainard is a supporter of diversity in Carmel.
-He hosts an annual Iftar dinner for the local Muslim community and established a new Carmel Interfaith Alliance in the fall of 2015 designed to bring together pastors and religious leaders from a variety of faiths.
-Brainard has said, "Carmel's diversity brings a richness to the fabric of our community, and our freedom of religion should be celebrated."
+Brainard hosted an annual Iftar dinner for the local Muslim community and established a new Carmel Interfaith Alliance in the fall of 2015 designed to bring together pastors and religious leaders from a variety of faiths.

+On June 1, 2020, in the wake of a nationwide increase in protests against police brutality and racism in policing, Brainard released a statement stating intent to sue the city of Minneapolis for alleged costs incurred in "increased security" as a result of said protests.
+The threat made national news, and Brainard publicly retracted the city's plan that evening.

+Driving incidents

+Brainard crashed city-leased vehicles several times during his tenure as mayor.
+In November 2002, he T-boned a school bus, which did not result in any injuries.
+In April 2017, he crossed the center line of a two-way road, striking a trailer being pulled behind a pick-up truck.
+In December 2018, Brainard was driving with movie producers filming at Carmel's Christkindlmarkt when he took a U-turn from the right lane.
+As his car moved into the left lane, Brainard struck the passenger side of a car traveling down the left lane.